Colitis in Illinois

 • Over-the-counter and prescription medications (common medications causing colitis include nonsteroidal anti-inflammatory drugs (NSAIDs), and mycophenolate

 Regardless of the specific cause of your colitis, our specialists at GI Alliance of Illinois are happy to help.
-Request a consultation in our Chicago, IL, Peoria, IL, or Normal, IL, location for more information.
+Request a consultation in our Chicago, IL, or Bloomington, IL, location for more information.

 Some symptoms of colitis can include: